alexander-brett/alexander-brett.github.io/_posts/2014-08-19-Javascript-for-SFDC-Deployments.md

             if (!(username && password && url)) {
                 fail = project.createTask("fail");
-                fail.setMessage("Either you didn't specify an environment, or the specified environment didn't have the correct properties defined in build.properties.local.");
+                fail.setMessage("Either you didn't specify an environment, or the specified "
+                  + "environment didn't have the correct properties defined in build.properties.local.");
                 fail.execute();
             }